sim642/shy/README.md

 Run `shy branch add` to create a new branch at the latest commit.
 All branches can be listed with `shy branch list` and excess ones deleted with `shy branch remove`.

+### Tagging
+Run `shy tag add` to create a new tag at the latest commit with given message.
+All tags can be listed with `shy tag list` and excess ones deleted with `shy tag remove`.

 ### Viewing history
 Use `shy log` to see the commit history for any branch or commit.
 Optionally it's possible to give a second argument to filter out only some commits.